Warp Drive

 Nintendo Rhapsody Notes

 A place for my unrestrained thoughts and ideas on the subject of current and future Nintendo Rhapsody chapters.
+This page also contains some unused content for earlier chapters.
+Different chapter introductions and extended content.

 World 0: The Schoolyard Menace (Prequel Chapter)